Mela User Guide

 VA Oscillator

-A virtual analog oscillator module.
-It comes with a wide variety of waveforms, some of which can be further tweaked with the Shape parameter.
-Additionally, the oscillator can ring modulate the input signal.
-The module uses the incoming Pitch signal to set the oscillator’s frequency.
+The VA Oscillator module is a virtual-analog oscillator with a variety of waveforms, some of which can be further shaped using the Shape or Sync parameters.
+It can also ring modulate the input signal.

 Waveform